daniel-frak/backity/docs/adr/backend/backend-0009-decouple-event-listeners-from-handlers.md

 from the Spring framework.
 An infrastructure-layer inbound adapter could then dynamically register event listeners based on the presence of this annotation.
-However, Spring currently does not provide an easy way to programmatically register event listeners, while writing a custom equivalent of `@EventListenerMethodProcessor` would be a significant maintenance burden.
+However, Spring currently does not provide an easy way to programmatically register event listeners, while writing a custom equivalent of `EventListenerMethodProcessor` would be a significant maintenance burden.

 Until Spring provides a better way to programmatically register event listeners, the most straightforward solution is to